kevinrue/GOexpress-original/README.md

 feature identifier(s) annotated to a gene symbol, given valid variable name for the X-axis and a grouping factor for the Y-axis.

+* expression_profiles() plots the individual expression profile of given sample series while colouring-coding each series according to its group; a more detailed alternative to expression_plot().

+* expression_profiles_symbol() plots the individual expression profile of given sample series while colouring-coding each series according to its group; a more detailed alternative to expression_plot_symbol().

 * plot_design() plots the univariate effect of each level of each factor available in the phenoData on the expression levels of genes associated with a GO term.